MBJ554/SimpleConcurrency/README.md

 # SimpleConcurrency
-Sinple show on how you could handle concurrency issues when updating a customer in a relational database.
+Simple show on how you could handle concurrency issues when updating a customer in a relational database.

 this makes use of dapper